Somali diaspora

-The Somali diaspora or Qurbajoogta refers to ethnic Somalis who reside in areas of the world outside of Greater Somalia.
-The Somali Civil War greatly increased the size of the Somali diaspora, as many Somalis moved from Somalia primarily to Europe, North America, Oceania, North Africa, West Africa, Middle East, South Asia and Southern Africa.
+Somali diaspora (Qurbajoogta Soomaaliyeed) refers to ethnic Somalis who reside in areas of the world outside of Greater Somalia.
+The Somali Civil War greatly increased the size of the Somali diaspora, as many Somalis moved from Somalia (Note: including Somaliland) primarily to Europe, North America, Oceania, North Africa, West Africa, Middle East, South Asia and Southern Africa.
 There are also Somali populations in Asia.
 The UN estimates that in 2015, approximately 2 million people from Somalia were living outside of the country's borders.

 Global distribution

 The distribution of Somalis abroad is uncertain, primarily due to confusion between the number of ethnic Somalis and the number of Somalia nationals.
 Whereas most recent Somali migrants in the diaspora emigrated as refugees and asylum seekers, many have since obtained either permanent residence or citizenship.
 A 2008 publication estimated the ethnic Somali international migrant population as 1,010,000, including around 300,000 in East and South Africa, 250,000 in the United States and Canada, 250,000 in Europe, 200,000 in the Middle East, and 10,000 in Australia, New Zealand and Asia.
 By the start of the Yemeni Civil War, the number of Somalis in Yemen was estimated to be 500,000.

 UN migration estimates of the international migrant stock 2015 suggest that 1,998,764 people from Somalia were living abroad.

 As of 31 March 2020, the number of refugees from Somalia registered with the UNHCR was 763,933.
 This is down from a peak of almost 990,000 in June 2013.
 The majority of these individuals were registered in Kenya (256,408), Yemen (253,755) and Ethiopia (198,670).
 According to USAID, many of the displaced persons in these adjacent territories are Bantus and other minorities.